lukevear/OneSignalQml/README.md

 ```

 #### iOS Specific Steps
-If developing for iOS, all you need to do is let clang know where `OneSignal.framework` is located:
+If developing for iOS, you'll need to let clang know where `OneSignal.framework` is located:

 ```
 ios {